OmkarSunilSurve/Dashtoon_Webapp/README.md

 ## Usage

 1. [Executable file can be downloaded from this link ](https://drive.google.com/drive/folders/1vamr39Wm0jvTAbwsWI5tVkSg8nrA6ZzK?usp=sharing)
 2. Can be used across different devices(laptop/desktop) upon sharing the executable.

+## Instructions for using the Executable

+1. You need to download the executable file zip version.
+2. Extract the content and open the "dist" folder.
+3. Inside it you have to open the App folder and search for "App.exe".
+4. Click on it and you are ready to go.

 ## Acknowledgments